How much does coworking cost?

 - Park in the building’s carpark

-On the flipside, if you won’t need to use such facilities often, you’ll likely save yourself money by opting for a cheaper package that doesn’t include free use of the amenities – and simply paying extra for parking or a locker once in a blue moon.
+On the flipside, if you won’t need to use these sorts of facilities very often, you’ll probably save money by choosing a cheaper package that doesn’t include free use of the amenities.